usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.6.6 Passenger Loading Zones

-Passenger loading zones shall provide an access aisle at least 60 in (1525 mm) wide and 20 ft (240 in)(6100 mm) long adjacent and parallel to the vehicle pull-up space (see <a href="91standards_figures/fig10.htm" title="Fig. 10">Fig. 10</a>).
+Passenger loading zones shall provide an access aisle at least 60 in (1525 mm) wide and 20 ft (240 in)(6100 mm) long adjacent and parallel to the vehicle pull-up space (see [Fig. 10](#figure10)).
 If there are curbs between the access aisle and the vehicle pull-up space, then a curb ramp complying with 4.7 shall be provided.
 Vehicle standing spaces and access aisles shall be level with surface slopes not exceeding 1:50 (2%) in all directions.

+{% figure Figure 10 %}
+{% asset design-standards/fig_10_access_aisle.gif alt="figure 10" %}
+{% figcaption %}
+<strong>Access Aisle at Passenger Loading Zones.</strong> The access aisle shall be a minimum of 240 inches long (6100 mm) and 60 inches wide (1525 mm) positioned with the long side parallel to the vehicle.
+{% endfigcaption %}
+{% endfigure %}

 ### 4.7 Curb Ramps